Clemson QB Lawrence leads AP preseason All-America team

 DEFENSE

-Ends — Kenneth Willekes, senior, Michigan State; Julian Okwara, senior, Notre Dame.
+Ends — Kenny Willekes, senior, Michigan State; Julian Okwara, senior, Notre Dame.

 Tackles — Leki Fotu, senior, Utah; Marvin Wilson, junior, Florida State.